 Lila Kagedan, Founder and Founding Director of Sulam: Lila is a passionate educator and curriculum writer.
 She has lectured extensively and taught students of all ages in formal and non-formal settings.
 Lila holds degrees from the University of Toronto and Harvard University, as well as Yeshivat Maharat, and she has studied at Midreshet Lindenbaum, The Hebrew University of Jerusalem, and the Shalom Hartman Institute in Jerusalem.

-Hadassah Margolis, Assistant Director of Sulam: Hadassah is a clinical social worker and supervisor at McLean Hospital and Riverside Community Care with expertise in facilitating groups, conducting individual therapy, and teaching MSW students and graduates.
-Over the past 12 years, Hadassah has worked on a wide range of issues, including spirituality and mental health, parenting education, and postpartum mental health concerns.
-Hadassah was a founding board member for Sulam for four years before transitioning to Assistant Director.
+Hadassah Margolis, Assistant Director of Sulam (Volunteer): Hadassah is a clinical social worker and supervisor at McLean Hospital and Riverside Community Care with expertise in facilitating groups, conducting individual therapy, and teaching MSW students and graduates.
+Over the past 13 years, Hadassah has worked on a wide range of issues, including spirituality and mental health, parenting education, and postpartum mental health concerns.
+Hadassah is a founding board member for Sulam.
 Prior to joining Sulam’s board, she was on the board of Parents Helping Parents.
 Hadassah holds a B.A., summa cum laude, from Brandeis, and an MSW from Simmons.

 Shay Bar Nissim, Teacher: Shay recently arrived in Boston from Jerusalem with his wife and two children.
 Shay holds a B.A. in Business Management from The Hebrew University of Jerusalem.
 Originally working in the business sector, Shay has switched his focus to elementary school teaching.
 Most recently, he was a K-1 Hebrew teacher at the Israeli Complimentary Schools in Brookline and Lexington, as well as a Grade 4 teacher at Torah Academy.
 He is a big supporter of children learning Jewish values, culture, and history in a fun and engaging way.
 His teaching philosophy integrates varied skills such as storytelling, singing, drama, and dance to explore Jewish life and Jewish experience.
 Furthermore, he believes in the importance of nurturing individual creativity among children, and his teaching methods are aimed to achieve that goal.